browserpass/browserpass-legacy/README.md

 The list of currently available options:

 - `Auto-submit the form`: make browserpass automatically submit the login form for you.
+- `Use fuzzy search`: whether the manual search should be fuzzy or not (refining search results is always fuzzy).

 ## Security